Emotional Dumping vs Venting: 7 Ways to Escape the Spiral

 Often, because they feel overwhelmed, lack awareness of boundaries, haven’t processed emotions, or learned to connect through oversharing.
 The need to be seen or heard can drive it.

-What can I do if I realize I’ve been emotionally dumping?
+What can I do if I realise I’ve been emotionally dumping?

 Start by checking in with the listener: “Are you in a space to talk?”
 Honour their boundaries, consider journaling or therapy, and work on self-regulation.